First recorded by The King Cole Trio (1946, released 1989).

 First recorded by Ted Fio Rito & His Orchestra (US #2 1934).

 Other hit versions by Glen Gray & The Casa Loma Orchestra (US #1 1934), Connee Boswell (US #1 1935), Billy Eckstine (US #21 1949), Mel Tormé (US #20 1949), The Marcels (US #1/R&B #1/UK #1 1961).

 Also recorded by Coleman Hawkins with the Michel Warlop Orchestra (1935), Elvis Presley (1954), Sam Cooke (1959).

-From the wiki: “The melody to ‘Blue Moon’ goes back further than the first recorded version of the song by The Casa Loma Orchestra.
+From the wiki: “The melody to ‘Blue Moon’ goes back further than the first recorded version by Ted Fio Rito & His Orchestra.
 Richard Rodgers and Lorenz Hart were contracted to Metro-Goldwyn-Mayer in May 1933.
 They were soon commissioned to write the songs for Hollywood Party.
 ‘Prayer (Oh Lord, make me a movie star)’ was written for the movie but never recorded.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.